fityannugroho/idn-area-vs-kpu/README.md

 - Scrape the KPU data

-  You need to clone the scraper [(zakiego/panta-pemilu-2024)](https://github.com/zakiego/panta-pemilu-2024), set the `DATABASE_URL` in `.env` file to your PostgreSQL database, and follow the guide to run the scraper.
+  You need to clone the scraper [(zakiego/pantau-pemilu-2024)][1], set the `DATABASE_URL` in `.env` file to your local PostgreSQL database, and follow the guide to run the scraper.

+  > [!NOTE]
+  > @zakiego have provided the **hosted PostgreSQL database URL containing the scraped data**, so you can use it instead of scraping the data yourself in your local machine.
+See https://data-pemilu.vercel.app for more information.

 - Clone this repository